-Something special going on around your location on the lake?
+Anything special going on around your location on the lake?
 Have you witnessed something unique that you would us to post?
 Do you have fond memories that you would like to write about?
-Have you a nice photo with story that you would like to share with our readers?
-Send your contributions to email@example.com.
-We need your submissions soon!
+Have you a nice photo with story that you could share with our readers?
+Send contributions to firstname.lastname@example.org.

 As commodore of the Cobbosseecontee Yacht Club, I am saddened to announce the recent passing of Betty Stephens, the wife of our former commodore, Captain Hugh Stephens.
 For so many years now Betty has been an invaluable part of our yacht club and her presence at our executive committee meetings, our annual meeting and our regular Saturday evening cocktail parties will be missed indeed.
 Our thoughts and prayers are certainly with Hugh and our hope is that you will consider joining us in a special memorial tribute to Betty, July 22 (the morning of our annual concert), at 10 am on the west side of our Ladies Delight Island Lighthouse.
 Included here is her obituary scanned from the Kennebec Journal on Tuesday June 22.

 The above photo was taken the morning of July 22 at the memorial service for Betty Stephens.
 Many boats with friends of Betty and Captain Hugh came to pay last respects.